 Hawaii has become the 50th state and people of Japanese descent and those of mainland roots reside together in peace.
 The economic vitality of Hawaii today depends largely on tourism from both Japan and the U.S. mainland.

 However, that was not the world on December 7, 1941.
 With the bombing of Pearl Harbor, the Japanese became an enemy of the United States.
 After almost four years of war, and countless dead on both sides, the Allies were victorious and Japan and Germany were left in ruin.

 Japan, however, like Germany, has recovered even stronger than before.
 Today, Japan is an ally of The United States and one of our largest trading partners.
 Despite recent economic problems, Japan remains an economic power and arguably the major world power in the Pacific region.

 Why We Remember

-It remains, however, our moral duty to those who died in World War II, to remember what happened on that Sunday morning almost 60 years ago.
 We remember the soldiers of the Allied and Axis powers, the millions of innocent non-combatants who lost their lives on all sides, including those of Hawaiian blood who died because their land, through an accident of nature, was a target due to its strategic location in the Pacific.